wences-sanchez/Knowledge-Base/pages/Ansible (highlights).md

 		- -
 		- The Ansible documentation for playbooks is excellent, and it should always be your first point of reference for playbook syntax ( http://docs.ansible.com/ansible/index.html ).

-		  If you want to jump straight in and see some sample playbooks, there are lots of them available in the ansible-examples repository on Github ( https://github.com/ansible/ansible-examples ). #space
+		  If you want to jump straight in and see some sample playbooks, there are lots of them available in the ansible-examples repository on Github ( https://github.com/ansible/ansible-examples ). #ñspace
 		- -
 	- 7. Orchestrating AWS
 		- -